LexMachinaInc/node-lexmachina-api-client/README.md

 ## Date Criteria

 The setDate() method uses a different pattern.
 It takes three parameters: date value, a field and an operator.
 The date value must be a string in valid date format of "YYYY-MM-DD".
 The field is one of the below string values.
+This function call can be chained.

 - Filed
 - Terminated